Yash-Garg/IronHyde-Bot/README.md

  accesses, and the way python asynchronous calls work.
  - `BAN_STICKER`: Which sticker to use when banning people.
  - `ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.
+ - `API_OPENWEATHER`: Your openweather map API key should be entered here to make the weather module work.

 ### Python dependencies

 Install the necessary python dependencies by moving to the project directory and running: